Allegations of Voter Fraud and Geo-Tracking Technology

 Not-For-Profits and Electioneering

-In the film, reference was made to the “2000 mules” collecting completed ballots from not-for-profit organizations for distribution to multiple ballot boxes.
-This is important because 501(c)3 organizations are not permitted to engage in political activities.
+The film referenced the “2000 mules” collecting completed ballots from not-for-profit organizations for distribution to multiple ballot boxes.
+This is important because 501(c)3 organizations are prohibited from engaging in political activities.

 Here is a quote from the IRS found at this link: “Under the Internal Revenue Code, all section 501(c)(3) organizations are absolutely prohibited from directly or indirectly participating in, or intervening in, any political campaign on behalf of (or in opposition to) any candidate for elective public office.”